 The apparel supply chain management services include sourcing of raw materials and third-party manufacturers, sample creation, product design and development, production management, merchandising, quality control, logistics management and social compliance monitoring services.
 The Group acts as a one-stop solution provider to its customers to meet their needs along the apparel supply chain.
-Revenue is derived primarily from the sale of apparel products it procures for its customers.
+Revenue is derived primarily from the sale of apparel products it procures for its customers, and from provision of supply chain management services for factories.